The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds: Modeling the sources

 This model's second ingredient is the XRB SED.
 Above $300$ eV the SED of galactic X-ray emission has been constrained observationally.
 For the SED, we stack the spectrum of four star-forming galaxy SEDs observed from $0.3-3~$keV with \textit{Chandra/XMM-Newton} \citep{lehmer15,wik14,yukita16}.
 The stack is computed by averaging the specific luminosity per unit star formation rate (SFR) of each galaxy, $L_X(\nu)/$SFR.
 However, the spectrum of XRBs is not constrained below $300$~eV.
-To extrapolate, we model the XRB spectrum as a simple power law in specific luminosity with $\alpha_{\rm emiprical} = 0.7$ (using the same conventions as with $\alpha_{\rm QSO}$ in eqn.~\ref{eq:pow}).
-This slope is based on the scaling of stacked X-ray emission -- not just the four we use for our empirical spectrum -- and is common in the literature \citep{rephaeli95,swartz04}.
+To extrapolate, we model the XRB spectrum as a simple power law in specific luminosity with $\alpha_{\rm empirical} = 0.7$ (using the same conventions as with $\alpha_{\rm QSO}$ in eqn.~\ref{eq:pow}).
+This slope is based on the scaling of stacked X-ray emission -- not just the four we use for our empirical spectrum \citep{rephaeli95,swartz04}.

-The thick solid curves in Figure~\ref{fig:XRB} (and later Fig.~\ref{fig:ISM_eps}) show the resulting specific emissivity at $z=0$ for the stacked SED and $\alpha_{\rm emiprical} = 0.7$ models.
+The thick solid curves in Figure~\ref{fig:XRB} (and later Fig.~\ref{fig:ISM_eps}) show the resulting specific emissivity at $z=0$ for the stacked SED and $\alpha_{\rm empirical} = 0.7$ models.
 Even among the four stacked galaxy spectra there is $\sim 1~$dex scatter in $L_X(\nu)/$SFR, owing largely to scatter in the number of ultra-luminous X-ray sources.
 An extremely crude estimate of the error on the mean stack is shown by the highlighted regions in Figure~\ref{fig:XRB}, which is the standard deviation of the four spectra divided by $\sqrt{N_{\rm gal}-1}$.

 We note that much of the emission below $1~$keV is likely from hot gas in the ISM and not XRBs.
-Most XRBs' emission is found to decline below 1 keV rather than have a flat power-law as our extrapolation assumes, and the $<1~$keV appears to owe to more diffuse sources as discussed in Section~\ref{sec:ISM}.
-Thus, our $\alpha_{\rm emiprical} = 0.7$ model may be better conceived as an amalgam of XRB and hot ISM emission, where hot ISM takes over at lower energies and has a power law-like spectrum.
+Most XRB's emission is found to decline below 1 keV rather than have a flat power-law as our extrapolation assumes (because of their intrinsic spectrum and \HI\ absorption), and the $<1~$keV appears to owe to more diffuse sources as discussed in Section~\ref{sec:ISM}.
+Thus, our $\alpha_{\rm empirical} = 0.7$ model may be better conceived as an amalgam of XRB and hot ISM emission, where hot ISM takes over at lower energies and has a power law-like spectrum.
 We discuss the realism of this power-law extrapolation for ISM emission in Section~\ref{sec:ISM}.
+In addition, the bounds we place on super soft sources in \S~\ref{ss:SSS} also are relevant to potential soft emissions from LMXBs.